Xpra-org/xpra/docs/Usage/Authentication.md

 ```
 </details>

-When an authentication module is used to secure a single session, many modules will completely ignore the username part and it can be omitted from the connection string.
+When an authentication module is used to secure a single session, many modules will completely ignore the username part, and it can be omitted from the connection string.
 <details>
   <summary>example: specifying the password only</summary>